RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 ## Compatibility

-Support Android 6.0 - Android Q DP2
+Support Android 6.0 - Android Q Beta 3

 #### Other special cases

 * "TaiChi·Magisk"

   According to the user's return, it seems currently (2019/3/4) there is still a problem that cannot be used at the same time.
-Please **use the following test app to confirm work status**.
+Please **use the following [test app](#magisk-modules) to confirm work status**.
 If there is a problem, you may have to make a choose.

 ## Performance impact